Asia private banks hit by local compliance costs, U.S. moves

 "We are committed to deliver on time, but it's not without its problems - it's a lot of work for the industry to go back and review a lot of historical files," he added.

-But while it adds to the regulatory headache, the law will make life tougher for some tax evaders, a move that experts say will benefit Asia's financial centres.
+But while it adds to the regulatory headache, the law will make life tougher for some tax evaders, a move that experts say will benefit Asia's financial centers.

-"As a financial centre, you don’t want to be the place that is murky or has a wild west mentality.
-As a financial center you want to be as clean as clean can be," said Bain's Chishty.

 (Editing by Muralikumar Anantharaman)